tohmais/dotfiles/README.md

 ## other

-* custom catppuccin css on `eww` and `waybar` (now using colours from official port)
+* custom catppuccin css on `waybar` (now using colours from official port)
-* zsh config that uses `zinit turbo` and `powerlevel10k` for good speeds (~30ms)
+* zsh config that uses `zinit turbo` and `powerlevel10k` for decent speeds (~30ms prompt delay)
-* custom fastfetch theme that's based on [this preset](https://github.com/LinusDierheimer/fastfetch/blob/master/presets/examples/2) with edits to look more like [this theme](https://github.com/chick2d/neofetch-themes/blob/main/normal/config.conf)
+* custom `fastfetch` theme that's based on [this preset](https://github.com/LinusDierheimer/fastfetch/blob/master/presets/examples/2) with edits to look more like [this theme](https://github.com/chick2d/neofetch-themes/blob/main/normal/config.conf)
 * uses kitty and fira code nerd font for icons and ligatures

+## potential things in the future

+* really nice install script
+* collecting and listing every dependency in the config
+* improving zsh config to make it faster (<16ms)
+* refactoring all eww code (i'll readd it once that's done)

 ## credits

-* eww widget based on modified code from [these dotfiles](https://github.com/n0tsteve/glorious-dots)
-* official [catppuccin](https://github.com/catppuccin/catppuccin) ports used wherever possible
+* official [catppuccin](https://github.com/catppuccin/catppuccin) ports used wherever possible.
+* configs built of of example configs for pretty much everything.